Manuela Zinsberger: Club career

-Youth Clubs
+Youth clubs

 In her youth, Zinsberger played for USV Leitzersdorf and SV Stockerau.

 USVG Großrußbach

-In the winter transition period 2009/10, Manuela Zinsberger switched for the first time to adult football for USVG Großrußbach in the Lower Austrian state league.
-She made her debut on March 21, 2010 in a game against Maria Anzbach.
-In the 9 championship games she was able to keep 5 clean sheets.
+In the winter transition period 2009–10, Zinsberger switched for the first time to adult football for USVG Großrußbach in the Lower Austrian state league.
+She made her debut on 21 March 2010 in a game against Maria Anzbach.
+In the nine championship games she was able to keep five clean sheets.

 SV Neulengbach

-In the summer of 2010, she moved to ÖFB-Frauenliga club SV Neulengbach and made her debut on October 30, 2010 (9th matchday) - shortly after her 15th birthday - in a 1-1 draw at home against FC Südburgenland.
+In the summer of 2010, she moved to ÖFB-Frauenliga club SV Neulengbach and made her debut on 30 October 2010 (9th matchday) – shortly after her 15th birthday – in a 1–1 draw at home against FC Südburgenland.
 At the same time she played for the Neulengbach Juniors in the 2nd division East/South until 2013.
-Since the 2012/13 season she was the first-choice goalkeeper at SV Neulengbach.
+Since the 2012–13 season she was the first-choice goalkeeper at SV Neulengbach.

-FC Bayern Munich
+Bayern Munich

-On June 27, 2014, Zinsberger signed a three-year contract with FC Bayern Munich.
-She made her debut for Bayern Munich on September 21, 2014 (3rd matchday), when she won 4-1 with the second team in the away game against ETSV Würzburg.
-For the first team she completed her first Bundesliga game on November 30, 2014 (11th matchday) in a goalless draw away against SGS Essen.
-On February 18, 2017 (matchday 12) she saved a penalty taken by Carolin Schiewe in the 74th minute in the away game against SC Freiburg and secured a 3-2 victory for her team.
-On February 26, 2017 (matchday 13), her team won 2-1 with two goals from Vivianne Miedema, who came on as a substitute in the 60th minute.
-On April 2, 2019, it was announced that Zinsberger would not renew her contract and would leave the club at her own request in the summer.
-For the 2019/20 season, she was signed by English Premier League club Arsenal.
+On 27 June 2014, Zinsberger signed a three-year contract with Bayern Munich.
+She made her debut for Bayern Munich on 21 September 2014 (third matchday), when she won 4–1 with the second team in the away game against ETSV Würzburg.
+For the first team she completed her first Bundesliga game on 30 November 2014 (11th matchday) in a goalless draw away against SGS Essen.
+On 18 February 2017 (matchday 12) she saved a penalty taken by Carolin Schiewe in the 74th minute in the away game against SC Freiburg and secured a 3–2 victory for her team.
+On 26 February 2017 (matchday 13), her team won 2–1 with two goals from Vivianne Miedema, who came on as a substitute in the 60th minute.
+On 2 April 2019, it was announced that Zinsberger would not renew her contract and would leave the club at her own request in the summer.
+For the 2019–20 season, she was signed by English Premier League club Arsenal.